godotengine/godot-showreel-voting/README.md

 Note that, the first time you run the application, you might need to setup the django database by running: `docker-compose run web ./manage.py migrate`.
-Any change to django models might also require running `docker-compose run web ./manage.py makemigratios` first.
+Any change to django models might also require running `docker-compose run web ./manage.py makemigrations` first.
 But that's in Django's documentation.

 The app is, by default, listening on the default HTTP and HTTPS port (80 and 433), but any HTTP request will be redirected to HTTPS.
+Accessing the keycloak server is possible via the 8080 port.

 ### Running into production